ShawnPConroy/Nacms/README.md

 Nacms to function, but it can be in any public folder.

 Rename the htaccess file to `.htaccess` and copy it to the folder where you want the Nacms function.
 It will apply to that folder and all subfolders.
+Edit the file to change the path to the `.nacms` folder.

 Note: Comment out with a hash symbol `#` for any options you don't want.

 This seems to work with a basic Apache server on a shared hosting server.

 Now any `.md` markdown file will render as proper HTML.
+Edit `folder-handler.php` and uncomment a theme if you would like to use it.

 ### Additional install info